ppeetteerrs/personal-website/content/post/2020-10/tinkering_with_zephyr_rtos/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
     The benefits of Zephyr RTOS is obvious.
 It is an RTOS built to be light and power-efficient.
-On resource-constrained devices, unused functionalities can be turned off via KConfig files (usually just one <code>project.conf</code> file at the project root directory).
+On resource-constrained devices, unused functionalities can be turned off via KConfig files (usually just one `project.conf` file at the project root directory).
   </p>
 </div>